santiment/academy/src/docs/metrics/social-volume-ai/index.md

 ## Measuring Unit

-Amount of distinct related to the given asset documents extracted by NLP model.
+Amount of distinct documents related to the given asset, extracted by the NLP model.

 ---